FlowFuse/flowfuse/docs/user/team-library.md

 ---
-navTitle: Shared Team Library
+navTitle: Team Library
 ---

-# Shared Team Library
+# Team Library

 Node-RED allows you to import and export **flows** and **functions** to a local library.
 This is helpful for saving pieces of flow that you want to reuse.